Mallick17/DevOps/README.md

    - Client-side code is limited by browser capabilities and user environment.
    - Server-side code is fully controlled by the developer, including language and version choices.

+## Server-Side Programming: Uses and Examples

+### 1. **Efficient Storage and Delivery of Information**
+**Definition**: Server-side programming dynamically retrieves data from databases or external systems and generates tailored responses (HTML, JSON, etc.), eliminating the need for static pages.
+It ensures scalability, reduces redundancy, and enables real-time updates across platforms.

+**Example (Amazon)**:
+When a user searches for "laptops," the server queries a database, constructs a page with product details, and delivers it instantly.
+Users see a consistent layout with dynamically populated results, avoiding the impracticality of creating millions of static pages.

+### 2. **Customized User Experience**
+**Definition**: Servers analyze user behavior, preferences, and history (e.g., location, past searches) to personalize content, enhancing relevance and engagement.

+**Example (Google)**:
+After searching for "football," typing "favorite" triggers autocomplete suggestions like "favorite football teams."
+The server uses your search history to predict queries, streamlining the experience.

+### 3. **Controlled Access to Content**
+**Definition**: Server-side code enforces authentication and authorization rules, ensuring users only access permitted data (e.g., private accounts, sensitive transactions).

+**Example (Online Banking)**:
+When you log in, the server verifies credentials and grants access to your account dashboard.
+You can view balances or transfer funds, but others’ data and admin functions remain restricted.

+### 4. **Store Session/State Information**
+**Definition**: Servers track user interactions via sessions (stored in cookies or databases) to maintain state, such as login status or shopping cart items.

+**Example (Subscription Sites)**:
+News platforms like *The New York Times* track free articles viewed.
+After a limit, the server redirects users to a paywall, preserving subscription rules across browsing sessions.

+### 5. **Notifications and Communication**
+**Definition**: Servers trigger automated alerts (emails, SMS) based on user actions or system events, keeping users informed and engaged.

+**Example (Amazon Recommendations)**:
+After browsing shoes, the server sends an email like, “Similar to your recent view: Nike Air Max.”
+This targets user interests to drive repeat visits.

+### 6. **Data Analysis**
+**Definition**: Servers process user data (searches, purchases, clicks) to derive insights, optimize content, and predict trends.

+**Example (Facebook Feed)**:
+The server prioritizes posts with high engagement (likes, shares) in your feed.
+A viral meme appears above newer but less-active posts, ensuring you see popular content first.

+---